 May Ruby be with you.

-Updated by shugo (Shugo Maeda) over 9 years ago
+Updated by shugo (Shugo Maeda) almost 11 years ago

 - Assignee changed from shugo (Shugo Maeda) to matz (Yukihiro Matsumoto)